UC Ready Business Continuity

 • Business Impact Analysis data is housed and maintained within the Business Function tab of the Fusion Framework.

-BIA
+BIA image

-The Risk Assessment and Gap Analysis consolidates the results of the Business Impact Analysis by prioritizing dependencies based on the criticality of their recovery objectives, and conducting a comparison against current recovery capabilities to determine if a potential recovery gap is present.
-These results are presented to organizational leadership to review and decide if the potential gap is an acceptable risk or if it should be remediated through additional investments or workarounds.
+Consolidates the results of the Business Impact Analysis by prioritizing dependencies based on the criticality of their recovery objectives, and conducting a comparison against current recovery capabilities to determine if a potential recovery gap is present.
+These results are presented to organizational leadership for review and decision on whether the potential gap is an acceptable risk or should be remediated through additional investments or workarounds.
 This analysis enables:

 • Senior and functional leaders within a campus organization/division collaborate to understand the potential risks that could impact operational continuity in the event of a disaster or significant disruption.